-No matter how confident you are, going all in on one investment is a dangerous game to play.
-Whilst your investment could surge five-fold, it could also vanish before your eyes.
-With nothing else in a portfolio, this strategy is incredibly risky and leaves an investor exposed to any movement in the value of their holdings.
+No matter how confident you are, going all-in on one investment is a dangerous game to play.
+While a given investment could surge five-fold, it could also drop significantly in value.
+With nothing else to support a portfolio, this is a risky strategy that leaves the investor fully exposed to any movement in the value of their holdings.

-Risk is found everywhere and can affect companies, industries and entire asset classes.
+Risk can be found everywhere and affects companies, industries and entire asset classes alike.
 You might think it’s safer to stay out of the market altogether, but even then you risk losing money to inflation.

 Lower risk, higher returns?